Ducks, Newburyport

 04 Mar 2024

-“I think these are […] rules, we are just used to believing that you can’t do that, you’re not allowed to keep a sentence going, but actually it turned out it is possible, and why not?” she says in her promotional video for The Booker Prize.
-For better or worse I may not have dared to write a review of this or any other book so unashamedly from my own subjective experience without some influence from Ellmann.
-I can only honestly talk about my performance of it.
-I hope she is right about women and motherhood, and I sorely miss those qualities which pervaded my consciousness for all too brief a time this year.
+“I think these are […] rules, we are just used to believing that you can’t do that, you’re not allowed to keep a sentence going, but actually it turned out it is possible, and why not?”
+Ellmann says in her promotional video for The Booker Prize.
+For better or worse I may not have dared to write a review of this or any other book so unashamedly from my own subjective experience without her influence.
+I hope she is right about women and motherhood, and that the future is more feminine and motherly.
+I sorely miss those qualities which pervaded my consciousness for all too brief a time this year.
 I hope that they did change me in the process, and I am better for their influence.

 Testing Rails in 2021